 The following tables present a summary of selected historical consolidated financial data for the periods indicated below.
 The selected historical consolidated statements of income data for fiscal years 2016, 2015 and 2014 and the selected consolidated balance sheet data for fiscal years 2016 and 2015 are derived from our audited consolidated financial statements included elsewhere in this Annual Report.
-The selected historical consolidated statement of income data for fiscal years 2013 and 2012 and the selected consolidated balance sheet data for fiscal years 2013 and 2012 and the selected consolidated balance sheet data for fiscal years 2014, 2013 and 2012 are derived from our audited consolidated financial statements not included in this Annual Report.
+The selected historical consolidated statement of income data for fiscal years 2013 and 2012 and the selected consolidated balance sheet data for fiscal years 2013 and 2012 are derived from our audited consolidated financial statements balance sheet data for fiscal years 2014, 2013 and 2012 are derived from our audited consolidated financial statements not included in this Annual Report.